-Set to begin January 01, 2013; Model year 2000 and newer vehicles will no longer require the tailpipe emissions test portion of the smog check process.
-AB 2289 will require late model vehicles be administered the smog check's visual and functional tests only.
+Due to begin mid 2014; Model year 2000 and newer vehicles will no longer require the tailpipe portion of the smog inspection.

 The implementation of AB 2289 is expected to reduce the time and cost of the smog check.
 The program will now take better advantage of a vehicle's OBD II technology by eliminating tailpipe testing and instead using the vehicle's own OBD II emissions monitoring system.

 Who can smog test 2000 & newer cars?